 Growing Bushy Beardgrass

 Start it from seed, planted lightly in the back of a prepared bed.
 Just one plant can release enough seeds for an entire border, although it is unlikely seeds will fall into the proper formation.
 When planting from seed, do so when ground is no longer frozen in spring and after the date of the last projected frost.

 Use it also as a decorative landscape plant for the back of a border.
 When growing for this use, keep weeds away from seeds and young seedlings, as they compete with the grass for nutrients and water.
 Keep growing seeds moist, but not soggy, until they have some growth.

 While bushy bluestem seed will tolerate in poor soils, the best initial growth is in moist soil.
 When growing as a landscape plant, mulch helps hold in moisture.
-Place the mulch about three inches (7.6 cm.) thick, but don’t let it touch the stems.
+Place the mulch about 3 inches (8 cm.) thick, but don’t let it touch the stems.

 This plant multiplies easily and after a few years will provide a swath of winter color.
-If you would like to limit the spread of this grass, you can remove the 3-inch clusters of seed heads to eliminate unwanted multiplication.
+If you would like to limit the spread of this grass, you can remove the 3 inch (8 cm.) clusters of seed heads to eliminate unwanted multiplication.